gbouras13/phold/README.md

 # Quick Start

 * `phold` takes a GenBank format file output from [pharokka](https://github.com/gbouras13/pharokka) as its input by default.
-* If you are running `phold` on a local work statio with GPU available, using `phold run` is recommended.
+* If you are running `phold` on a local work station with GPU available, using `phold run` is recommended.
 It runs both `phold predict` and `phold compare`

 ```
 phold run -i tests/test_data/NC_043029.gbk  -o test_output_phold -t 8